terrelsa13/MUMC/README.md

 # B - Played Count Inequality
 # C - Played Count
 #
-# Condition Days (A): Find media items last played or created at least this many days ago
+# Condition Days (A): Find media items last played this many days ago
-#   0-730500 - Number of days filter will use to determine when the media items was
+#   0-730500 - Number of days filter will use to determine when the media item was last played
-#              last played or when the media item was created
 #  -1 - To disable deleting specified media type
 #
 # Played Count Inequality (B): Delete media items within this range based off of the chosen *_played_count.